BehaviorTree/btcpp_website/blog/2022-10-09-welcome/index.md

 In both cases, we know that the answer is (or might be) **"yes"**, but hopefully you see what I mean.

-Very often, open source is about "scratching your own hitch" and share what you did with others.
+Very often, open source is about "scratching your own hitch" and sharing what you did with others.
 That is fine!

 But in my case, This project was created **specifically to help others**; the more it is adopted and used, the more I feel that my initial goal has been achieved.

-In my career, I learn that the best way to drive adoption is:
+In my career, I have learned that the best way to drive adoption is:

 - built something that people need.
 - build trust with your users.